Flam-John/Nav-Quad-Husky/README.md

 MAVLink extendable communication node for ROS.
 Modification made based on the original package (https://github.com/mavlink/mavros) in order to adapt it to our needs.

 <H2>Iris_coastline</H2>
-Package launching the modified vrx world with an iris quadcopter featuring a ZED stereo camera, ArduCopter and MAVROS communications.
+Package launching the modified vrx world with an iris quadcopter featuring a ZED stereo camera, a Husky UGV featuring an Aruko marker, ArduCopter and MAVROS communications.

-<H2>Iris_gazebo and Iris_navigation</H2>
+<H2>Position Based Visual Servoing</H2>
-Packages created for a 2D navigation demo of the quadcopter featuring obstacle avoidance while using the move_base (https://wiki.ros.org/move_base) ROS package and Hokuyo Lidar.
+Position based visual servoing is a control algorithm used in robot vision to automatically adjust the position of a robot or camera based on the results of image analysis.
+The algorithm uses the position information derived from the image analysis to suggest and adjust the desired motion of the robot or camera (https://en.wikipedia.org/wiki/Visual_servoing)

 <h1>Install</h1>
 Create a catkin workspace with the following commands: